Head-To-Head Comparison: Latch (NASDAQ:LTCH) and General Cannabis (OTCMKTS:CANN)

 |2.67

-Latch presently has a consensus price target of $16.50, suggesting a potential upside of 32.74%.
-Given Latch’s higher possible upside, analysts clearly believe Latch is more favorable than General Cannabis.
+Latch has a consensus target price of $15.14, suggesting a potential upside of 30.88%.
+Given Latch’s higher probable upside, analysts clearly believe Latch is more favorable than General Cannabis.

-This table compares Latch and General Cannabis’ top-line revenue, earnings per share and valuation.
+This table compares General Cannabis and Latch’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue